Abasi-97/Basic_Front_End_File_Explorer/README.md

         content: [{}]
     }]
 }
+# For further study, you may refer to "The Recursive Book of Recursion" by Al Sweigart.
+That is where the author got this idea for the folder structures
 #Each folder is treated as an object, which can contain another object
 # this is very easy to install, as all you need is to download or clone this repository and use it on your browser
 # This project has been written in vanilla JavaScript and no dependencies or frameworks whatsoever, other than CSS bootstrap